Spiritual-Robotics/spiritual-robotics.github.io/index.md

 ### 📂 FEATURED PROJECTS

   #### **ML-Driven Robotic Calibration**
   Developed a hybrid Machine Learning pipeline in Python to identify joint offsets and link length errors for Fanuc   manipulators.

   #### **Brain-Computer Interface (BCI) Control**
-Designed and implemented an EEG signal processing pipeline using MATLAB to control an ABB robotic arm for pick-and-place tasks.
+  Designed and implemented an EEG signal processing pipeline using MATLAB to control an ABB robotic arm for pick-     and-place tasks.

   #### **Industrial Robotic Polishing Cell (RPC)**
   Led the end-to-end deployment of a high-precision polishing cell, integrating Fanuc M20ib robots with               EtherCAT/Profinet and ensuring compliance with **ISO 10218** safety standards.

 ---